alexjames/architecturediaries/security/core/authentication.md

 categories: security
 ---
 ## Definition
-Authentication is the process by which a user or application identifies itself to another application or system.
-Authorization is the validation that they are allowed to perform an action on a resource within the system.
+**Authentication** is the process by which a user or application identifies itself to another application or system. **Authorization** is the validation that they are allowed to perform an action on a resource within the system.

 Passwords, cryptographic tokens, and biometrics are some of the common ways of authentication.
-Authentication schemes authenticating human users can differ from those authenticating machines (devices or applications).
+Approaches to authenticating human users can look different from those authenticating machines (devices or applications).

 ## Factors in Authentication
 Factors in authentication are means to provide authentication to a system.
 They are broadly categorized as follows -